catalyst-fp7/documents/interoperability/interoperability.md

 ### AIF

 The AIF ontology was developed to represent arguments in discourse.
-There are two layers to this ontology: Abstarct argument schemes are defined in an upper ontology, and concrete arguments are said to fulfill (be instances of) those abstract argument types.
-Concrete arguments rely on Statements, or Information nodes, that themselves fulfill abstract Statement Descriptions.
+There are two layers to this ontology: Abstract argument schemes are defined in an upper ontology, and concrete arguments are said to fulfil (be instances of) those abstract argument types.
+Concrete arguments rely on Statements, or Information nodes, that themselves fulfil abstract Statement Descriptions.

 ![AIF Ontology](../201401_interoperability_presentation_MK/AIF_argument.png)